AndrewFromTN/web-server/README.md

 # Web Server

 ## What is this?
 This is a rudimentary webserver I built for a class.
+It's a bit of c and C++ mixed together.
+I originally wanted to keep it purely in c so that is how I started writing it, but class requirements necessitated C++ so it got a bit mixed.

 ### To Build: